Labor intensity

 Labor intensity is the relative proportion of labor (compared to capital) used in any given process.
 Its inverse is capital intensity.
+Labor intensity is sometimes associated with agrarianism, while capital intensity is sometimes associated with industrialism.

 Labor intensity has been declining since the onset of the Industrial Revolution in the late 1700s, while its inverse, capital intensity, has increased nearly exponentially since the latter half of the 20th century.

 Labor-intensive industries

 A labor-intensive industry requires large amounts of manual labor to produce its goods or services.
 In such industries, labor costs are more of a concern than capital costs.
 Labor intensity is measured by its proportion to the amount of capital to produce goods or services.
 The higher the labor cost, the more labor intense is the business.
 Labor cost can vary because businesses can add or subtract workers based on business needs.
 When it comes to controlling expenses, labor intensive businesses have an advantage over those that are capital intensive and require a large investment in capital equipment, such as the automobile industry.
 When it comes to include economy of scale, labor intensive industries deal with many challenges: they cannot pay individual workers less by hiring more workers.

-In case of high level of inflation in the economy, the labor-intensive industry can suffer to some extent.
-In times of high inflation, laborers are more likely to reveal their unwillingness to work at the same level of wage, because inflation lowers the value of their earnings.
+A labor-intensive industry can be particularly vulnerable to high inflation, because workers may demand pay increases, as the inflation lowers the value of their earnings.

-Before the industrial revolution, the major part of the workforce was employed in agriculture.
+Before the Industrial Revolution, the major part of the workforce was employed in agriculture.
 Producing food was very labor-intensive.
-Advances in technology and worker productivity have moved some industries away from labor-intensive status, but many remain, such as mining and agriculture.
+Advances in technology have often increased worker productivity, so that some industries are less labor-intensive, but some industries, such as mining and agriculture, are still quite labor-intensive.